chris1111/Wireless-USB-OC-Big-Sur-Adapter/README.md

 ### Important Note: There is an unresolved bug on Beta 6, 7 and Beta 8 you have to open Preferance System Security before starting the program because otherwise there will be a preferance system error.
 The bug is resoled on Beta 9

-- Update 24 August 2020 Release V3 New Drivers and Utility
+- Update 10 Oct 2020 Release V4 Wireless USB OC Big Sur Adapter-V4

 #### Issues: